thabnir/stockbro.ai/README.md

 Project built for McHacks 10
-by Thabnir, Clarariachi & Rain
+by Thabnir, clarariachi & Rain1618